Gitanes: Formula One

 Gitanes had a long-standing partnership with the Équipe Ligier team.
 Following the acquisition of the Matra Formula One team's assets, Ligier entered Formula One in with a Matra V12-powered car, and won the 1977 Swedish Grand Prix with Jacques Laffite.
 This is generally considered to have been the first all-French victory in the Formula One World Championship.

 In total the team won 8 races, got 47 podiums and earned 373 points during their partnership with Gitanes.
-In 's end of the sister company Gauloises became the new sponsor, ending a partnership that lasted 19 years.
+For the sister company Gauloises became the new sponsor, ending a partnership that lasted 19 years.